why-py/violatori/README.md

 # violatori
 Violatori Ransomware(Violateware) written in python

-you can edit send message function with your own API or other code to send key and platform info.
+you can edit send_message function with your own API or other code to send key and platform info.

+after the encrypt function , some .txt and .html files will be dynamically generated with unique code and the email & wallet in source code.

+you can edit them too.

 to prevent this code from running on your own system, you have to create a .txt file called "seeifexists.txt" in C:\Users\Username\